Picture House

 In 1937 the new State Cinema was built only 30 yards away on St. Peter’s Hill and sometimes queues for the two cinemas got intertwined.

-The Picture House was operated as an independent cinema throughout its life and was closed on 30th June 1956 with John Wayne in “Reap the Wild Wind”.
+The Picture House was operated as an independent cinema through to near the end of its life and on 13th December 1954 it was taken over by the Granada Theatres chain who operated the State Theatre.
+It was closed by Granada Theatres on 30th June 1956 with John Wayne in “Reap the Wild Wind”.

 It stood empty for several years until April/May 1961 when it was demolished and a Tesco supermarket was erected on the site.
 This later became a Bejam supermarket and was later operated as JJB Sports.
 In 2018 it was a cafe/bar named Cinco Lounge.